 3. Implement Speech Analytics

 Speech analytics lets you identify keywords you want to be notified of or search for in conversations.
 Phrases such as, “last time I called,” “I called yesterday,” or “the last agent,” tell you that a customer has already called recently and possibly about the same issue.
-When these words are used in conversations, speech analytics software flags them, making it easy for you to find and review the call in detail.
+When these words are used in conversations, call center speech analytics software flags them, making it easy for you to find and review the call in detail.

 4. Create a Knowledge Center